ArdanaLabs/dUSD/docs/reasoning/dusd-spec-offchain.md

 Should do:
 - Create an NFT for the protocol parameters utxo
-- Creat an NFT for the price oracle utxo
+- Create an NFT for the price oracle utxo
 - compute parameterized scripts
+	- protocol address validator
+	- price oracle address validator
 	- vault address validator
 	- vault validation token minting policy
 	- dUSD minting policy